Call Us for a Free Consultation

 How Long Does a Misdemeanor Stay on Your Record?

-• Most Misdemeanors (excluding DUI and domestic battery): Eligible for record sealing one year after the case closes (completion of all sentencing requirements).
+• Most misdemeanors: Eligible for record sealing one year after the case closes (completion of all sentencing requirements).

 The Record-Sealing Process in Nevada